ibm-cloud-docs/cloud-pak-data/uninstall.md

 {:external: target="_blank" .external}

 # Uninstalling {{site.data.keyword.cpd_full}}
+{: #uninstalling}

 To uninstall {{site.data.keyword.cpd_full}} from the Cloud Catalog, you can use the schematics workspace console or the command line interface.

+**Note**: The uninstall action deletes the project.
+Before you delete a project, make sure that the project does not contain any other applications.
+For more information, see [Uninstalling Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/rhos-uninstall.html).

 ### Uninstalling {{site.data.keyword.cpd_full}} from the Schematics workspace console
 1. Enter the workspace of your installed {{site.data.keyword.cpd_full}}.
 2. Click **Actions**, and then click **Delete**.